Our memorial hounds are a great way to honour a greyhound-loving family member* who has passed.

 Does it cost?

 There is a donation option on the form when applying for a memorial hound name, however this is not compulsory.
-Sometimes, funds are raised from funerals in lieu of flowers, or they have ran a fundraiser in memory of a loved one, and a memorial hound is a nice way to mark the donation made.
+Sometimes, funds are raised from funerals in lieu of flowers, or they have held a fundraiser in memory of a loved one, and a memorial hound is a nice way to mark the donation made.

 I wish to leave a legacy.
 How can I do this?